radixdlt/typescript-radix-engine-toolkit/LTS.md

     NOTE:
-    - If using Ed25519, the signature is encoded as the standard 64-byte encoding for Ed25519 signatures and return Signature.EddsaEd25519(sig_bytes) where sig_bytes are hex or a Uint8Array
+    - If using Ed25519, the signature is encoded as the standard 64-byte encoding for Ed25519 signatures and return Signature.EddsaEd25519(sig_bytes) where sig_bytes are a hex string or a Uint8Array
-    - If using Secp256k1, signatures should be serialized as recoverable signatures of 65 bytes, with the recovery byte first, as: v || r || s and return Signature.EcdsaSecp256k1(sig_bytes) where sig_bytes are hex or a Uint8Array
+    - If using Secp256k1, signatures should be serialized as recoverable signatures of 65 bytes, with the recovery byte first, as: v || r || s and return Signature.EcdsaSecp256k1(sig_bytes) where sig_bytes are a hex string or a Uint8Array
       > There isn’t a de-facto convention for serialization of compact Secp256k1 signatures.
       > On Olympia, ASN.1 was used - the above format for Babylon is different - and more compact.
       > Note that some libraries (such as libsecp256k1) have their own compact serialization and a few serialize it as reverse(r) || reverse(s) || v.